 The tar files do not include the BLAS and METIS libraries, which can be obtained from their respective URLs.
 For the BLAS, if you do not have a vendor version, consider using ATLAS

 The 2.4.0 version eliminates the dependency on the BLACS.
-The "-4" update fixes some minor bugs (build problems and a bug only surfacing with certain runtime check options).
+The "-6" update fixes some bugs for certain invocations of collective communications.

 The 2.3.4 version and subsequent contains the support routines for MLD2P4 1.1.